timvisee/copypasta-ext/README.md

 [`copypasta`][copypasta] library.

-I had a growing annoyance with `copypasta`, because the clipboard is cleared on the Linux/X11 platform when your application exists as per X11 design.
+I had a growing annoyance with `copypasta`, because the clipboard is cleared on the Linux/X11 platform when your application exits as per X11 design.
 The crate maintainer didn't want to implement workarounds (for valid reasons).
 This `copypasta-ext` crate provides additional clipboard contexts that solve this, along with a few other additions.